Quantum mechanical rules for observed observers and the consistency of quantum theory

-In a paper that received substantial attention \cite{FR}, Frauchiger and Renner (FR) proposed a thought experiment built on a variant of the ``Wigner's friend'' setup that, upon application of the rules of quantum mechanics, is purported to lead to an inconsistency, thus putting into doubt the logical consistency of quantum theory when its application is extended to observers themselves.
+Recently, Frauchiger and Renner (FR) proposed a thought experiment \cite{FR} built on a variant of the ``Wigner's friend'' setup paralleling a construction by Hardy \cite{Hardy} that, upon application of the conventional rules of quantum mechanics, leads to a contradiction, thus casting doubt on the logical consistency of quantum theory when its application is extended to observers themselves.
 The FR argument crucially relies on a situation in which an observer is ``measured'' with respect to a linear superposition of macroscopically distinct states.
-Then, application of quantum mechanical rules and consistency between observers leads to a paradox.
+Then, application of conventional Born rules and consistency between observers lead to the contradiction.
+As expected, the arguments and conclusion of FR have become the object of much commentary and debate, and various explanations, remediations, and (often sharply worded) criticism have been offered ( -0.02cm\cite{Aron,Arau,LH, Kastner,many,manymore,talk} is a small, incomplete sample).

-In this note I point out that quantum mechanics requires (in essence, implies) that when certain types of measurements happen on observers themselves, then these observers cannot use the standard rules of quantum mechanics to predict the results of measurements that will be completed after they suffer such a measurement.
-In effect, I extend the quantum mechanical mantra ``measurements disturb the system'' to also apply to observers.
-This completion of the rules eliminates the paradox of FR.
+In this note I point out that quantum mechanics requires (in fact, implies) that when such macroscopic measurements happen on observers, then these observers cannot use the standard Born rules of quantum mechanics to predict the results of measurements that will be completed after they suffer such a measurement.
+In effect, this extends the quantum mechanical mantra ``measurements disturb the system'' to also apply to observers.
+Communication of information between such observers is similarly affected.

-In making my basic argument I will steer clear of specific interpretational paradigms, such as ``many worlds'' or ``coherent histories'', and will consider only unitary evolution of states and the standard definition of measurement as entanglement between observer and observed system.